comic/grand-challenge.org/docs/processor.rst

 What is a processor?
 ====================

 A processor is a single or group of algorithms packaged in a docker container that can be applied to a set of files and produces some sort of output.
-Typically, this would be a medical image analysis algorithm developed at DIAG.

 The processor container can be uploaded to the `algorithms page <https://grand-challenge.org/algorithms>`__.
 Then, it will be possible to upload some input files and the algorithm will be run on those files and produce an output.